John Murray of Broughton: Biography

-John Murray was born in Broughton in the Scottish Borders, younger son of Sir David Murray and his second wife Margaret Scott.
+John Murray was born in Broughton, in Peeblesshire, the younger son of Sir David Murray and his second wife Margaret Scott.
 His father took part in the 1715 Rising but was pardoned and thereafter focused on restoring the family fortunes.
 In 1726, he sold his estates in Broughton, investing the proceeds in purchasing lands in Ardnamurchan and lead mines at Strontian.

 In 1739, Murray married Margaret, daughter of Colonel Robert Ferguson of Nithsdale, who served with the Cameronians, a regiment originally recruited from militant Presbyterians in 1689.
 They had five children, including three sons, David (1743–1791), Robert (1745–1793) and Lt-General Thomas Murray (ca 1749–1816).

 Margaret was reportedly one of the beauties of her time and they divorced sometime before 1749, after accusations of adultery on both sides.
 Murray later formed a relationship with 'a young Quaker lady named Webb, whom he found in a provincial boarding-school in England.'
 Although it is unclear whether they ever married, they had six children, the most noteworthy being actor and dramatist Charles Murray (1754–1821).

 His nephew Sir David, fourth baronet of Stanhope, also took part in the 1745 Rising and lost both lands and title; pardoned on condition he went into exile, he died in Livorno in 1752.
 The title of Baronet of Stanhope was restored in the 1760s and eventually passed to Murray in 1770, then to his eldest son David in 1777.